insight-creative/insight-creative.github.io/work/_posts/2014-09-01-both-hands-on-the-wheel.md

 featured: true
 ---

-Aimed at teen drivers and their parents, this attention-grabbing spot contrasts relatable visuals with sobering statistics to drive home the point that, "Distracted Driving Kills!".
+Aimed at teen drivers and their parents, this attention-grabbing spot contrasts relatable visuals with sobering statistics to drive home the point that, "Distracted Driving Kills!"

 <iframe width="640" height="360" src="//www.youtube.com/embed/a7EW_H89M-8" frameborder="0" allowfullscreen></iframe>